 At the Sausage Link, you can watch Boudin being made through the window and then you can enjoy a great meal next door at LeBleu’s Landing located a short drive from Adventure Point.
 If you want to sample a little bit of everything, I suggest opting for the buffet.

 The Boudin Ball (signature boudin coated with special seasoned breading that is fried crispy) and the Crawfish Pistolette (French roll lightly fried and stuffed with creamy crawfish cheese sauce) are flavors you need to experience!

 Pops & Rockets is a nearby downtown shop that not only makes amazing handmade gourmet pops and ice cream, but they also have clever flavor names inspired by 80’s songs and band names.

 With names like Raz DMC, Rock The Casabanana, Blister In The Sun, Pop You Like A Hurricane, and Sweet Child-O-Lime, the struggle is whether you will choose your selection based on the clever name or the interesting flavors.

 First, let’s get this out of the way.
 What’s the story behind the name?

-“Crying Eagle is a rough translation of the Atakapa Indian word Quelqueshue, the name of a legendary chief with a unique battle cry.
+Crying Eagle is a rough translation of the Atakapa Indian word Quelqueshue, the name of a legendary chief with a unique battle cry.
 Later, it was the name given to the mighty river that feeds the parish.

 I live in a beer city…but I don’t like beer.
 Every brewery has tried to convert me and I’m always willing to sample…but the outcome is usually still the same….I don’t like beer…BUT Crying Eagle Brewing Co. found a beer for me that went from a tasting to a request for glass.